GuyTeichman/RNAlysis/docs/source/user_guide_gui.rst

 What is a Biotype Reference Table?
 ---------------------------------------
-You can perform filtering operations or generate background-sets for enrichment analysis based on user-annotated biotypes (such as 'protein_coding', 'pseudogene', 'piRNA', etc).
+If you don't have access to your organism-specific GTF file, or want to use a different definition of biotypes for your dataset, you can perform filtering operations or generate background-sets for enrichment analysis based on user-annotated biotypes (such as 'protein_coding', 'pseudogene', 'piRNA', etc).
 User-annotated biotypes should be defined in a :term:`Biotype Reference Table` `csv` file.
 The format of the :term:`Biotype Reference Table` is one row for each gene/genomic feature, and a column titled 'biotype' (case insensitive).
 See example for a Biotype Reference Table below:

 +----------------+----------------+